sbseltzer/ja-srs-utils/README.md

 Start by cloning or downloading the repository.

+#### IMPORTANT: Always close Anki before installing/updating!
+Not doing so has a risk of corrupting your database!

 ## Anki Installation

 Note: These instructions currently assume you are using the default media directory.